 The answer to this seems somewhat obvious, but you’d be surprised at how few people do it.
 Shopping for second-hand goods has always been a sure-fire way to find stylish looks at a fraction of the price you would usually pay.
 With the outdated stigma slowly being chipped away, people are becoming less afraid to go rifling through thrift stores and yard sales to find hidden gems.
 When you know the right places to shop, the fashion possibilities are endless.

-Second-hand shopping used to refer only specialist thrift shops, but it now encompasses a variety of options.
-Whether you take to online markets like eBay, or head to local clothes recycling hubs, you are likely to find unique items to complete your personal style.
+Second-hand shopping used to refer only to specialist thrift shops, but it now encompasses a variety of options.
+Whether you take to online markets like eBay, or head to local clothes recycling hubs, you’re likely to find unique items to complete your personal style.
 One of the best things about this type of shopping is that lots of finds will have never been worn, and sometimes come with their tags still attached.

 3. Embrace Vintage Finds